twitter/chill/README.md

 ## Community and Documentation

+This, and all [github.com/twitter](https://github.com/twitter) projects, are under the [Twitter Open Source Code of Conduct](https://engineering.twitter.com/opensource/code-of-conduct).
+Additionally, see the [Typelevel Code of Conduct](http://typelevel.org/conduct) for specific examples of harassing behavior that are not tolerated.

 To learn more and find links to tutorials and information around the web, check out the [Chill Wiki](https://github.com/twitter/chill/wiki).

 The latest ScalaDocs are hosted on Chill's [Github Project Page](http://twitter.github.io/chill).